John Davis (tight end)

-John Leonard Davis (born May 14, 1973) is a former American football tight end in the National Football League for the Tampa Bay Buccaneers, Minnesota Vikings, and Chicago Bears.
+John Leonard Davis (born May 14, 1973) is an American former professional football player who was a tight end in the National Football League for the Tampa Bay Buccaneers, Minnesota Vikings, and Chicago Bears.
+He played college football for the Emporia State Hornets.
 He also was a member of the Amsterdam Admirals in the World League of American Football.
-He played college football at Emporia State University.

 Early years

 Davis attended Jasper High School, where he practiced football, basketball and track.
 He contributed in setting a national high school record with a time of 39.9 seconds in the 4 × 100 metres relay.